sambhav2612/awesome-dev-links/README.md

 ## Contribution Guidelines

 Contributions are welcome via PRs!
-If you find anything misleading, dead or not-relevant to this repo, do send use a PR.
-The contribution guideline [(here)](https://github.com/sambhav2612/awesome-dev-links/blob/master/CONTRIBUTING.md) should help you in understanding the workflow of this repo.
+If you find anything misleading such as deadlink or redirection or something not-appropriate or relevant to this repo, do send us a PR.
+The [contribution guideline](https://github.com/sambhav2612/awesome-dev-links/blob/master/CONTRIBUTING.md) should help you in understanding the workflow of this repo and how to get started with contributing.

 ### License